Sengeki1/Chat_Sockets/README.md

 # Multi-Threading and Python Sockets with Pygame

 This is an example of socket programming that is able to connect multiple clients to a server using python sockets.
-It can send messages from clients to server, and server to clients.
+It can send messages from clients to server, and server to clients using Pygame library for user interface.

 ## Server.py